truemagic-coder/solana-agent/README.md

 * Input and output guardrails for content filtering, safety, and data sanitization
 * Generate custom images based on text prompts with storage on S3 compatible services
 * Deterministically return structured outputs
+* Sequentially provide tool commands that execute in the proper order
 * Combine with event-driven systems to create autonomous agents

 ## Stack